heximcz/iDRAC6VirtualConsoleLauncher/README.md

 - an interactive console (safer input for a password)
 - remove another cli args

+# Knowledge

+- if you have a problem with "Pass all keystrokes to server" try to run this script as root

 ---

 # iDRAC 6 Virtual Console Launcher